Joe Jon Finley: Missouri

 In 2016, Finley was named the tight ends coach at Missouri.
 At Missouri, he coached a group that led the nation in touchdowns scored by tight ends with 15 in 2017, while developing Albert Okwuegbunam, who was an All-SEC second-teamer and finalist for the John Mackey Award in 2018.

 Texas A&M

 In 2019, Finley was named the tight ends coach at Texas A&M under Jimbo Fisher.

 Ole Miss

 In 2020, Finley was hired as the passing game coordinator and tight ends coach at Ole Miss under Lane Kiffin.

 Oklahoma

 In 2021, Finley was hired as the tight ends coach at the University of Oklahoma under head coach Lincoln Riley.
 In 2022, Finley was retained as tight ends coach under head coach Brent Venables.

 On November 29, 2023, Finley was promoted to co-offensive coordinator and tight ends coach at Oklahoma, alongside Seth Littrell, replacing Jeff Lebby after his departure to become the head coach at the Mississippi State University.

+On January 1, 2026 OU fired Finley after five years with the team.